 Plant parts How & when to pick Tools used for picking Leaves Harvest selectively, ensuring that only a portion of the leaves are taken to maintain plant health.
 Avoid stripping the plant entirely to support continued growth and prevent overharvesting.
-Pruning shears and/or scissors- ensure clean cuts to minimize damage and allow the plant to regenerate quickly.
+Pruning shears and/or scissors-e clean cuts to minimize damage allow the plant to regenerate quicklength.
 Flowers Harvest at peak bloom for optimal fragrance, color, and market value.
 Avoid picking flowers that are past their prime or not fully open.
 Floral snips and/or scissors -allow for precise cutting, which minimizes damage to the flowers and stems.
 Roots Harvest during the plant's dormant season to minimize stress and damage to the plant.
 Carefully dig around roots to avoid cutting or bruising them.
 Hand trowel and/or digging fork - gently lift roots with minimal disturbance to the surrounding soil.
 They help avoid cutting or bruising the roots, which preserves their quality and supports the health of the plant.
 Rhizomes Harvest mature rhizomes while leaving part of the plant undisturbed to regenerate.
 Do not overharvest to ensure sustainability.
+Digging fork and/or sharp knife - loosen soil gently and make clean cuts to avoid damaging the plant.
 Tubers Harvest tubers after the plant's growth cycle has completed, ensuring they are fully developed.
-Handle gently to avoid bruising. fully carefully to extract tubers without Bulbs Harvest when the plant is dormant, ensuring the bulb is fully matured.
+Handle gently to avoid bruising.
+Hand trowel and/or digging fork - use carefully to extract tubers without damage.
+Bulbs Harvest when the plant is dormant, ensuring the bulb is fully matured.
 Allow the bulbs to dry before storing.
 Fruits Harvest fruit when it is fully ripe to ensure maximum flavor and nutritional value.
 Handle gently to prevent bruising or damage.
-Hands and soft-lined baskets -use hands for picking and fruit transfer to avoid damage and baskets to protect fruit during collection and transport.
-Seeds Collect mature, dry seeds from healthy plants to ensure high germination rates and strong disease-resistant seedlings.
+Hands and soft-lined baskets hands for picking and fruit trans avoid damage and baskets to prevent during collection and transport Seeds Collect mature, dry seeds from healthy plants to ensure high germination rates and strong disease-resistant seedlings.
 Mature seeds have fully developed, and dry seeds are less prone to mold and decay, contributing to better plant health and growth.
 Hands and small containers-using hands for careful selection and collection of seeds, ensures only the best are taken.
 Small containers help keep the seeds organized and dry, preventing damage and maintaining their quality.